 - Free food and accommodation is provided while on the individual projects.

 - Volunteers have to cover travel to the country and internal travel to/from the projects.

 - Volunteers are covered under a basic SCI Insurance policy.

 - Volunteers have to cover visa fees (if any).

-- Some partner organisations of VSI charge an extra fee which the volunteer will have to pay on arrival.
+- Some partner organisations of VSI (in USA.
+Iceland and Estonia) charge an extra fee which the volunteer will have to pay on arrival.
 This will be stated in the project description.

 Volunteers and young people enjoying a summer project at an asylum seeker centre in Belgium, 2013

 Volunteers have to organise and pay for their own travel arrangements to and from the project.
 We recommend you make your travel arrangements as soon as you receive the confirmation that you have been accepted on a project.